ansible-community/antsichaut/README.md

 # Antsichaut

-This is a first try at automating the filling of a `changelog.yaml` used by antsibull-changelog.
+Antsichaut automates the filling of a `changelog.yaml` used by antsibull-changelog.

 You define a Github repository and a Github release.
 Then the script searches all pull requests since the release and adds them to the `changelog.yaml`.